BSmith25/NYC_Neighborhood_Twitter_Project/README.md

       e.
 Copy ‘Consumer Key’, ‘Consumer Secret’, ‘Access token’ and ‘Access Token Secret’.

-Find_Neighborhood.py takes a list of coordinates in a csv file and identifies the Brooklyn neighborhood for these coordinates, if the tweet is from Brooklyn.
-In the future this will be hooked up to the PostgreSQL database of NYC tweet locations to associate tweets with neighborhoods.
-This can be run with the NYC Open Data neighborhood shapefile: https://data.cityofnewyork.us/City-Government/Neighborhood-Tabulation-Areas/cpf4-rkhq and a sample CSV (with the correct columsn names inserted).
+Assign_Neighborhood.py takes tweet coordinates from the PostgreSQL database, identifies the neighborhood for these coordinates, then updates the neighborhood in the database.
+This can be run with the NYC Open Data neighborhood shapefile: https://data.cityofnewyork.us/City-Government/Neighborhood-Tabulation-Areas/cpf4-rkhq and I deleted any shape that was a "park-cemetary-etc" shape as they overlapped neighborhoods.